The application deadline for the Class of 2018-2019 has been extended to April 15, 2018.

 - Applicants who have an advanced degree in Medicine related fields

 - Documentary evidence of financial support in English.
-Applicants are required to have a minimum of $26,968 individual living expenses per year (tuitions & fees not included) to show in a bank statement or organization support letter.
-Note: 51% of this funding should be from NON-PERSONAL resources, such as a scholarship, fellowship, or a grant/award from a government institution, organization, or a company.
+Applicants are required to have a minimum amount of $26,968* individual living expenses per year (tuitions & fees not included) to show in a bank statement or organization support letter.
+Requirement: 51% of this funding should be from NON-PERSONAL resources, such as a scholarship, fellowship, or a grant/award from a government institution, organization, or a company.
 Acceptable financial documents include:

 - Personal funds: A recent bank statement no older than 6 months verifying the required amount of money.
 Online print-outs and ATM receipts are not acceptable documents.